 CrackSAT.net

 Like PrepScholar, CrackSAT.net offers free, official, old SAT practice tests (with answer keys) that you can download for free as PDFs.
-While the site does have some resources for the New SAT, there aren't very many.
+While the site does have some resources for the new Digital SAT, there aren't very many.
 Having said that, even old SAT practice tests are great resources for practicing test-taking strategies to maximize your time...and your score.

 Like some of the other resources we've mentioned, you'll have to score these practice tests yourself.
 Be sure to set aside time to understand and analyze any mistakes you made.
 Also, this website is a bit tough to navigate, but once you wind your way through it, you'll have access to plenty of SAT practice questions.